 - Perform analyses (more analysis types will be added in future)

 - Percentages of respondents in certain groups and averages on variables of interest, per group

-- Percentiles of variables within groups of respondents
+- Percentiles of continuous variables within groups of respondents

 - Percentages of respondents reaching or surpassing benchmarks of achievement